 Situated in one of the most beautiful villages in France, this hotel is a converted mansion that offers spacious and comfortable rooms enjoying views over the river.
 Enjoy delicious meals in the spacious dining room and relax on the lovely, intimate terrace.

 A former mill, this quaint hotel is situated on the banks of the river Beune in Les Eyzies-de-Tayac.
-Proprtietors of Moulin de la Beune share a great love food from which they have created one of the top restaurants in Les Eyzies.
+Proprietors of Moulin de la Beune share a great love food from which they have created one of the top restaurants in Les Eyzies.